kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 against it.

 When [KEP-5894 Node System Partition](/keps/sig-node/5894-node-system-partition)
-is enabled, `--system-reserved` and `--kube-reserved` continue to cover host processes (kubelet, container runtime, OS services) - not system partition Pods.
-The hugepages reserved through this KEP are subtracted from the node-wide `Allocatable`.
-This KEP does not add any configuration under `systemPartition`, since that section deals with system Pods whereas this KEP reserves hugepages for host services.
-This KEP does not depend on or modify KEP-5894.
+is enabled, hugepages reservation is configured via `--system-reserved` and `--kube-reserved`, not under `systemPartition`.
+KEP-5894's `systemPartition` reserves resources for system pods; this KEP reserves hugepages for host-level services (kubelet, container runtime, OS daemons).
+The two are orthogonal: this KEP does not depend on or modify KEP-5894.

 ### Risks and Mitigations